Download your data

-If you use a public computer, please store it in Google Drive or an alternate storage space where you are the only user.
+If you use a public computer, store it in Google Drive or an alternate storage space where you are the only user.

 In order to make sure your data will be downloaded, we limit these zip files to 2GB.
 Archives that are larger than 2GB are split into multiple zip files.
-Selecting the tgz or tbz format for your archive will increase the size limit to 50GB, so it is much less likely that your archive will be split.
+Selecting the tgz format for your archive will increase the size limit to 50GB, so it is much less likely that your archive will be split.

 Your archive expires in about 7 days.
 After that time, you'll want to create a new archive with your most up-to-date information.